 As we are not a firm of solicitors we are not regulated by the SRA.
 However, Chris Cope is a solicitor holding a practising certificate and is therefore regulated by the SRA.

 Practitioners have never been under greater pressure with practice inspection and the internet advising the public how to complain, adding yet more worries.
-The average ICAEW Investigation Committee fine and costs is now £5000 excluding insolvency cases which incur low costs and no fine, compared to £6500 for the Disciplinary Committee.
+The average ICAEW Investigation Committee fine and costs is now £5000, compared to £6500 for the Disciplinary Committee.
 The ACCA no longer has an Investigations Committee.
 Average disciplinary fines/costs now similar to ICAEW.

 You may decide that Accountants’ Defence is not for you and then, one day, you have a problem.
 What do you do?
 Or, you are visiting this website because you do have a problem and are not a member of Accountants’ Defence.
 Accountants’ Defence won’t give you retrospective cover.
 What then?
 You could instruct ANCS Ltd. What services do they provide?
 All of the following:-